sveltejs/kit/documentation/docs/14-content-security-policy.md

 title: Content Security Policy
 ---

 At the moment, SvelteKit supports adding Content Security Policy via hooks.
-In environments with a runtime, HTTP headers can be added to the response object.
+In environments with a server-side runtime, HTTP headers can be added to the response object.

 However, SvelteKit also requires some small pieces of inline JavaScript in order for hydration to work.
 To avoid using `'unsafe-inline'` (which, as the name suggests, should be avoided), SvelteKit can be configured to inject CSP nonces into the HTML it generates.